prwitt/azure-demos/azure-security/README.md

 # <a name="identity-and-access"></a>Lab 2: Identity & Access Management

-This mini lab will focus on [Managed Identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).
+This mini-lab will focus on [Managed Identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).

 From Azure Cloud Shell on [Azure Portal](https://portal.azure.com), perform the following steps: